dvangonen/best-node-boilerplate/README.md

 ## Deployment
 To deploy the project, you can use the provided `deploy.sh` script.
 This script will build the project, copy the contents of the `dist` folder, and push it to the `deploy` branch of your repository.
+Then you can `fetch` the content of `deploy` branch on your own server and just start it with `node`.

 ### Steps to Deploy
 Run the `deploy.sh` script: